-Activity Community Outcome Activity contribution Level of service Performance measures 2025- 2027 Performance measures 2028- 2034 Airpo ort Social Affordability Our airport provides public transportation links for the region.
+Activity Community Outcome Activity contribution Level of service Performance measures 2025- 2027 Performance measures 2028- 2034 Airport Social Affordability Our airport provides public transportation links for the region.
 Providing a safe and sustainable transport system.
-We are a lifeline link for our rural community An airport facility that is safe, compliant and available for use. operate in a cost chective Retain CAA certification 100% of the time.
+We are a lifeline link for our rural community An airport facility that is safe, compliant and Retain CAA certification 100% of the time.
 Operate in a cost-effective manner - judged against projected income and expenditure.